-- OS 10.11 and 10.13 included changes to Disk Utility that will determine which formatting instructions to use (see next page). - If you want to verify the OS version that you booted into before choosing the formatting instructions, you can use the Terminal.
+- If you want to verify the OS version that you booted into before you go further, you can use the Terminal.
 From the main menu at the top of the Recovery screen, choose Utilities > Terminal, then type the command sw_vers and press Return.
 The OS version that you have booted into will be displayed.
-If it's the version you expected based on the information provided earlier, you can continue to the Formatting section below.
-If not, you can try again by choosing Apple Menu > Restart, waiting till the screen turns black and then pressing and holding a different Recovery shortcut, to see if you get the result you want.
+If it's the version you expected based on the information provided earlier, you can continue. - If not, you can try again by choosing Apple Menu > Restart, waiting till the screen turns black and then pressing and holding a different Recovery shortcut, to see if you get the result you want.
 If you do not it is possible the version of the OS you are looking for is no longer available for your specific Mac.